 No, all consulates and embassies do not require the same supporting documentation.
 In fact, not only do the supporting document requirements vary by country, but they can also vary by individual consulate.
 Please be sure to consult directly with the consulate with jurisdiction over your residency for the appropriate guidance on supporting documents.

-Typically, the GEO Mobility Team is able to provide support and guidance as to the appropriate visa category for your global experience.
+Typically, your GEO Advisor is able to provide support and guidance as to the appropriate visa category for your global experience.

 If you would like assistance in filling out your application or collecting your supporting documents, you might consider utilizing a visa facilitation service.
 Although Northeastern University does not officially endorse any visa facilitation companies, here are a few options should you decide to employ facilitation services: